sandra-vs-nair/stockmarket-visualization/README.md

 # Candlestick chart of stock-market data using python.

 This project demonstrates the creation of a candlestick chart of the stock-market data.
 The data is collected using pandas_datareader library which can import data from a number of online sources like google, yahoo etc. The candlestick chart is made using bokeh library.
-It is then saved as as file Candlestick.html and displayed in your default browser.
+It is then saved as file Candlestick.html and displayed in your default browser.

 ## Prerequisites